 Small business in Australia is treated badly by the

-banks because they prefer to give home loans, not small
+banks because banks prefer to lend home loans, not small

 business loans.
 And when the banks do lend money for

-small business, they ask for a mortgage over the
+small businesses, they ask for a mortgage over the

 business owner’s home, as well as the business property

-business owners wanting to sell factory units and
+For this reason, small business owners wanting to sell